rickymac68/CIPs/CPS-?/README.md

             * This makes it impossible to calculate the vote tally until the election is over
             * This will help prevent a voting market from emerging during an election by making it difficult to determine the value of a vote
             * This may necessitate voting on a sidechain which has the required properties
-          * Block the ability of anyone except the voter from seeing which solicitation an individual vote was delegated to
+          * Block the ability of anyone except the delegator from seeing which solicitation an individual delegated to
             * This will help prevent a voting market from emerging during an election by making it difficult to determine the value of a vote
             * Prevents a voting market from forming because it would not be easy for DReps to know where to send ADA in exchange for delegation
             * Allows proof that an election is not rigged